SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 }
 ```

-2. Modify the trust policy of the assumed role in account B to the following:
+2. Edit the trust relationship of the assumed role in account B to the following:

 Note: Replace 111111111111 with the AWS account ID of account A.
 ```json